Want to order some flowers online but aren’t sure which brand is best? Read our round up of the best letterbox flowers 2021.

 What Are Letterbox Flowers?

-Instead of a florist making an extra journey just to deliver you a big and unwieldy bunch of flowers, letterbox flowers arrive by post, and as the name suggests, usually are designed to fit through your letterbox.
+Instead of a florist making an extra journey just to deliver you a big and unwieldy bunch of flowers, letterbox flowers UK arrive by post, and as the name suggests, usually are designed to fit through your letterbox.

 Letterbox flowers use the existing postal and delivery infrastructure and therefore reduce the impact of your flower delivery on the environment.